 The study also revealed that nearly 60% of the LGBTQ community have concerns about health care providers not being sensitive to their needs.

-Capital Caring Health, (CCH) one of the oldest and largest nonprofit providers of advanced illness, home and hospice care serving 2,500 patients each day throughout the Washington DC metropolitan area, is taking steps to address the huge disparity among minorities with the establishment of The Center of Equity, Inclusion, and Diversity (E, I &D).
+Capital Caring Health, (CCH) one of the oldest and largest nonprofit providers of advanced illness, home and hospice care serving 2,500 patients each day throughout the Washington DC metropolitan area, is taking steps to address the huge disparity among minorities with the establishment of The Center for Health Equity.

 President and CEO of Capital Caring Health Tom Koutsoumpas, a preeminent advocate of advanced illness and hospice legislation for all Americans shared, “Capital Caring Health was founded on the premise that we care for every soul in our community – we honor the diversity represented across all communities; and we treat everyone equitably – with respect and compassion.
-“The new Center of Equity, Inclusion and Diversity will further OUR organization’s mission, strategies, and practices to support a diverse workplace and leverage the effects of diversity to achieve a more equitable business environment and enhance the communities we serve.”
+“The new [Center] will further OUR organization’s mission, strategies, and practices to support a diverse workplace and leverage the effects of diversity to achieve a more equitable business environment and enhance the communities we serve.”

 The new Center will be led by two key staff members, Keith Everett, Chief Officer of Performance, Cultural Operations, and Compliance, and Altonia Garrett, Vice President, Public Affairs and Strategic Partnerships who will serve as Executive Director of the Center.